Viscount Waverley

 Viscount Waverley, of Westdean in the County of Sussex, is a title in the Peerage of the United Kingdom.
 It was created on 28 January 1952 for the civil servant and politician Sir John Anderson, who served variously as Governor of Bengal, Member of Parliament, Lord Privy Seal, Home Secretary, Lord President of the Council and Chancellor of the Exchequer.
 As of 2017 the title is held by his grandson, the third Viscount, who succeeded his father in 1990.
-He is one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999, and sits as a cross-bencher.
+He was one of the ninety elected hereditary peers that remained in the House of Lords after the passing of the House of Lords Act 1999, and sat as a cross-bencher.
+Lord Waverley retired from the House of Lords on 23 June 2025.